FindMyPub.com

 The Coach and Horses is ideally located on the main street of Priestpopple in Hexham, Northumberland, offering significant visibility and foot traffic in this thriving market town.
 Hexham is well-connected, with excellent transport links including the Hexham station, which connects to Newcastle and Carlisle, as well as direct road access via the A69 and A695.
 Regular bus services also serve the area, further boosting accessibility.
 The town’s demographic profile, marked by rising prosperity, indicates a more affluent local population.
 This provides a strong foundation for a pub that can offer a premium experience, catering to both the local community and visitors.
-The pub has already received a significant investment in 2021, positioning it well to take advantage of this prime location and capitalize on the area's economic growth.
+The pub already received a significant investment in 2021, positioning it well to capitalise on this prime location and the area's economic growth.
 With a focus on providing quality food, drinks, and service, The Coach and Horses is well-placed to attract and retain a loyal customer base, while also appealing to those visiting the town.
 The investment in the site ensures the infrastructure is in place for continued success, making this a fantastic opportunity for the right licensee to make their mark in a growing, prosperous area.

 Upon entry, guests are greeted by a covered hall featuring comfortable seating and soft furnishings, leading to the spacious beer garden and the separate Stable Bar (outdoor bar) at the rear.
 The beer garden boasts several wooden benches and small iron tables with chairs, all within a fenced area, enhanced by charming festoon lighting.
 Additionally, the covered alleyway contains more wooden benches, further establishing this venue as the only beer garden in Hexham.
-To the right, the cosy bar area is characterized by a mix of tiled and wooden flooring, with the galley-style bar serving as the central feature, next to the hotel reception.
+To the right, the cosy bar area is characterised by a mix of tiled and wooden flooring, with the galley-style bar serving as the central feature, next to the hotel reception.
 This area also offers low-level bench seating and loose chairs by large windows, providing views of the high street.
 Opposite the bar, 3 poseur tables with high stools are perfect for vertical drinking, complemented by a bay window overlooking the foyer.
 At the far end of the bar, a snug area offers a comfortable retreat, featuring carpeted floors, a blend of low-level bench seating and loose chairs, a dartboard, and a TV.
 On the left, a separate lounge area provides flexible space that can serve as a function room, seating around 50 people.
 Currently used as a dining area, this space features folding doors that open to the main street during warmer weather.
 The venue also includes a full commercial kitchen and prep area.
 The Coach benefits from 6 en-suite letting rooms, all recently upgraded to a mid-market standard, offering comfortable accommodations for guests.
 Also due to the location on the main street, the site holds a paving license for outdoor seating, with an expanded paved area at the front.

 The site also offers 6 en-suite letting rooms, all in excellent condition: